droliva10/Capstone_Project/README.md

 #**Project 2**
 # **Capstone Engagement**

-In this project, I am working on a Red vs. Blue Team scenario in which I will play the role of both pentester and SOC analyst.
+In this project, I am working on a Red vs. Blue Team scenario in which I played the role of both pentester and SOC analyst.

-As the Red Team, I will attack a vulnerable VM with in a Azure environment, ultimately gaining root access to the machine.
-As Blue Team, I will use Kibana to review logs following the engagement.
-I will use the logs to extract hard data and visualizations for the report.
+I attacked a vulnerable VM within an Azure environment, ultimately gaining root access to the machine.
+Than using Kibana, I reviewed the logs and I extract the hard data for a visualization report.

-Then, I will interpret the log data to suggest mitigation measures for each exploit that I successfully performed.
+Lastly, I will interpret the log data to suggest mitigation measures for each exploit I successfully performed.